j3lackfire/NewsUnpolarizer/Readme.md

 # Un-polarizing news on social media platform
 ## What is this ?
 This project is a part of the master thesis from Minh Duc Le Pham, a student from the University of Jyväskylä, Finland.
+The main purpose of this project is to suggest news from different point of view when talked about a topic.

 ### Why ?
 - Nowadays, many people get their main source of news from social media platform